ltran17/motivational_messages/README.md

 In this Python tutorial, you will use APIs for YouTube and ChatGPT3 to create motivational messages based on a popular content creator's videos.

 ### Intended Audience
-This tutorial is geared toward junior data scientists and assumes comfort with Python and the Pandas package.
+This guide is geared toward junior data scientists and assumes comfort with Python and the Pandas package.
 Intermediate Python programmers will probably get the most out of this.
 Beginners can certainly follow along!

 ### Objectives
-In this tutorial, you will
+In this guide, you will
 * Use YouTube's API to get metadata about videos on a YouTube channel
 * Use an open source package to get transcripts from YouTube videos
 * Use OpenAI's API for Chat GPT3